跳转到主要内容

 As they are unwilling to try to overcome their innate fear of emotional intimacy, schizoids who wish to lead a full and inclusive life must develop a separate , and create an invisible barrier between this and their private self.

-Schizoids differ from schizophrenics in that they have a fairly decent understanding and are not inclined to suffer from the same incapacitating symptoms, like hallucinations, delusions and disorganised thinking, that schizophrenics do.
+Schizoids differ from schizophrenics in that they have a fairly decent understanding of and are not inclined to suffer from the same incapacitating symptoms, like hallucinations, delusions and disorganised thinking, that schizophrenics do.

 A history of schizophrenia in the family leaves a person more to developing schizoid tendencies.